 For one thing, cross-platform promotion broadens your reach and audience.
-You might have followers on Facebook but they don't see all your pins promoting discount vouchers on Pinterest.
-Those on Pinterest might not know about your contests and other promo offers on Instagram.
+You might have tons of Tiktok followers but they don’t see all your pins promoting discount vouchers on Pinterest.
+Those on Pinterest might not know about your contests and other promo offers on Instagram and so on.

 There’s also the benefit of using multi-purpose assets.
 A photo you posted on Instagram can later get pinned on customer boards.
 You can also use multiple platforms to promote things like a Pinterest competition, letting your followers do the marketing for you.

 That’s right, you can work around Pinterest ads cost by encouraging customers to do it on your behalf.
 Go engage the audience and focus on user-generated content to your advantage.

 For example, you can host a competition that requires people to Pin at least 10 photos from your site.
 The next step is to share a link to their new board on Facebook or Twitter, along with a hashtag designed specifically for this contest.
 Not only is it simple to do but they’re advertising your company and assets for you, for free.